codecentric/kong-plugin-reedelk-transformer/README.md

 * [Reedelk IntelliJ Flow Designer Plugin](https://www.reedelk.com/documentation/intellijplugin) must be [Installed](https://www.reedelk.com/documentation/intellijplugin) on your IntelliJ distribution.

-In this example we are going to use pre-packaged Reedelk docker images with Kong and reedelk-transformer plugin already installed.
+In this example we are going to use a pre-packaged kong-reedelk docker image with Kong and reedelk-transformer plugin already installed.
 The kong-reedelk docker images can be found on [Dockerhub](https://hub.docker.com/repository/docker/reedelk/kong-reedelk).

-The default image is pre-configured to use the following [kong.yml](https://github.com/reedelk/kong-plugin-reedelk-transformer/blob/master/kong.yml) file which defines an [upstream service](https://www.reedelk.com/tutorials/upstream/service) mapped on route http://localhost:8000/transform and invokes a downstream transformer with the reedelk-transformer plugin.
+The kong-reedelk image is pre-configured to use the following [kong.yml](https://github.com/reedelk/kong-plugin-reedelk-transformer/blob/master/kong.yml) file which defines an [upstream service](https://www.reedelk.com/tutorials/upstream/service) mapped on route http://localhost:8000/transform and invokes a downstream transformer with the reedelk-transformer plugin.
 The configured downstream transformer integration flow URL is: http://host.docker.internal:8282/api/message.

 In the following steps we will run kong-reedelk docker image and then create a new Reedelk project containing the integration flow to be invoked by the downstream transformer: